 A dog getting impacted can have some serious consequences and come with some serious medical costs.
 It would be like a person that is no longer able to poop because something is lodged in our intestines and backing us up.
 No good.
 Just like with every living being on planet, we all have to expunge the things our body doesn’t need, and dogs are the same.

 When a dog chews on a raw hide, it starts to become a weird gooey-like product that they tear at and eat chunks of.
-While your dog might seem like they love whatever they’re chewing on, and they do, it still won’t digest and that large chunk of gooey-mass can get stuck inside them and cause some serious pain and injury.
+While your dog might seem like they love whatever they’re chewing on, and they do, it still won’t digest.
+So, that large chunk of gooey-mass can get stuck inside them and cause some serious pain and injury.
 Even if a raw hide claims it’s been through a natural process, it can still cause blockages that can lead to a very expensive surgery down the road.
 You want to avoid that at all costs.

 What Are Safe Alternatives?

 The same goes for most pet stores.
 In the end, when in doubt, do some research on how a product is made for dogs.
-I see new treats all the time at the store and I simply pull out my phone and look to see the process on the treat if it doesn’t show it on the package.
+At the store, I see new treats all the time.
+I simply pull out my phone and look to see the process on the treat if it doesn’t show it on the package.

-If you’re looking for more information on good food versus bad food, I also did a review on some of the hidden ingredients you may not be aware is in your dogs food.
+If you’re looking for more information on good food versus bad food, I did a review on some of the hidden ingredients you may not be aware is in your dogs food.
 These chemicals can cause a slew of health problems from anxiety to chromosomal damage.
 If you’re wanting to learn more this, click this link!

 What treats do you love to give your dogs?